 An October 2017 study of the Arrowhead Region’s economy reveals a diverse and growing economy in which numerous industries – including healthcare, tourism and recreation, small businesses, manufacturing, construction, services, forest products and taconite mining – can coexist peacefully as long as copper mining does not occur on Superior National Forest lands in the Boundary Waters watershed.

 Sulfide-ore copper mining is typically done in dry, arid environments.
 With 445,000 acres of surface water, the Superior National Forest is far from dry or arid.
 This type of mining has never been done without polluting the surrounding areas, which in this case would be the Boundary Waters Canoe Area Wilderness.
-This mine puts wildlife habitats, water quality, biodiversity and entire ecosystems at the risk of irreparable damage (read more about the science here).
-While there are normally environmental standards and reviews in place to protect wild places from risky projects like this one, the Trump Administration has been working to roll back these protections and regulations.
+This mine puts wildlife habitats, water quality, biodiversity, and entire ecosystems at the risk of irreparable damage (read more about the science here).

 A sulfide-ore copper mine would be detrimental to the health of the Superior National Forest and all of the natural inhabitants of it.
 Help us protect the crown jewel that lies within it by taking action and contributing to Save the Boundary Waters today.

 - It is the 8th most visited Forest in the National Forest System

 - It has the highest and lowest elevation point in the State of Minnesota

 - It is named as one of 100 globally important bird areas by the American Bird Conservancy

 - It has a federal designated wilderness area (the Boundary Waters Wilderness!) that:

 -Is the largest and only wilderness of substantial size east of the Rocky Mountains and north of the everglades